Gaussian Loss Smoothing Enables Certified Training with Tight Convex Relaxations: Additional Training Details

 \subsection{Training costs (Time and Resources)}

+\paragraph{Theoretical Costs of GLS} The theoretical costs of any GLS-based method scales linearly with the population size $n_{ps}$ used to obtain gradient estimates.
+In the case of PGPE, we need to use a large population size (e.g. $n_{ps}=256$), which makes the algorithm very costly: we need to compute the loss via forward pass $n_{ps}$ times.
+Estimating the gradient after computing the losses is negligible, so the total time complexity of one epoch is $O(n_{ps}*F)$, where $F$ would be the time taken by the standard certified training algorithm to only compute the forward pass in one epoch.
+For RGS, there's no need to use large population sizes ($n_{ps}=2$ works well enough), so the total training time in our experiments is just $n_{ps}=2$ times larger than normal certified training (includes both forward and backward passes because we use backpropagation to obtain gradients).

-For \pgpe and RGS training, we used between 2 and 8 NVIDIA L4-24GB or NVIDIA A100-40GB GPUs.
+\paragraph{Experimental Costs} For \pgpe and RGS training, we used between 2 and 8 NVIDIA L4-24GB or NVIDIA A100-40GB GPUs.
 For standard certified training and for certification of all models we used single L4 GPUs.

 In \cref{tab:train_costs} we present a detailed analysis of the training costs of the PGPE and RGS methods for all of our experimental settings (Note that the cost of \deeppoly-\pgpe for \cnnf was estimated based on training for only 1 epoch).
 In \cref{tab:train_costs_grad} we present the training costs for the baseline standard certified training methods for comparison.